MonDust/mondust/README.md

 ## Hello 👋
 I'm a Data Engineering graduate from Gdańsk University of Technology.

-There is no public repository available for my final thesis: Analysis of Factors Affecting the Number of Rentals in the Bicycle System.
+My final thesis - Analysis of Factors Affecting the Number of Rentals in the Bicycle System: https://zenodo.org/records/18589040.

 ## I am currently working on